 The painting is of a photograph shot at the Gathering of Nations Pow Wow 2013.
 This piece is part of the traditional regalia series.
 The series focuses upon traditional regalia across a number of dance styles.

 Pyrographic etching in plywood.
-Painted with water color, guache and improvisational use of various color sources.
+Painted with water color, gouache and improvisational use of various color sources.
 This piece is etched in wood and hand painted and framed.

 With frame: 39.5 cm x31 (15.55 " by 12")